micmejia/bible-dump/AMPC/Revelation/Rev 1.md

 [This is] the revelation of Jesus Christ [His unveiling of the divine mysteries].
-God gave it to Him to disclose _and_ make known to His bond servants certain things which must shortly _and_ speedily come to pass [^a]in their entirety.
+God gave it to Him to disclose _and_ make known to His bond servants certain things which must shortly _and_ speedily come to pass in their entirety.
 And He sent and communicated it through His angel (messenger) to His bond servant John,